LisaPMunich/LisaPMunich/README.md

-### Hi there 👋 I am Lisa Pape | Certified Full Stack Web Developer | Focus: JavaScript/TypeScript
+# Hi there 👋 I am Lisa

+### Certified Full Stack Web Developer | Focus: JavaScript/TypeScript

 * 💡 I just completed a project brief for my next project COLOR4KIDS, which I will implement using TypeScript, React and CSSTailwind for the Frontend and Nestjs, Apollo, GraphQL, PostgreSQL for the Backend
 * 💟  I believe in life-long-learning on and off the job.
 I’m open and willing to learn new skills, tools & programming languages.

+---

 ### Learn more about me and reach out!